onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

     :id: R-48698
     :target: XNF
     :keyword: MUST
+    :updated: casablanca

     The xNF **MUST** utilize information from key value pairs that will be provided by the Ansible Server as "extra-vars" during invocation to execute the desired xNF action.
+The "extra-vars" attribute-value pairs are passed to the Ansible Server by an APPC/SDN-C as part of the Rest API request.
 If the playbook requires files, they must also be supplied using the methodology detailed in the Ansible Server API, unless they are bundled with playbooks, example, generic templates.
+Any files containing instance specific info (attribute-value pairs), not obtainable from any ONAP inventory databases or other sources, referenced and used an input by playbooks, shall be provisioned (and distributed) in advance of use, e.g., xNF instantiation.
+Recommendation is to avoid these instance specific, manually created in advance of instantiation, files.

-The Ansible Server will determine if a playbook invoked to execute a xNF action finished successfully or not using the "PLAY_RECAP" summary in Ansible log.
+The Ansible Server will determine if a playbook invoked to execute an xNF action finished successfully or not using the "PLAY_RECAP" summary in Ansible log.
 The playbook will be considered to successfully finish only if the "PLAY RECAP" section at the end of playbook execution output